Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

-Next, to understand the origin of the observed AAS effect in our Hall bar-patterned LSAT/STO, we consider two possible scenarios for the existence of naturally formed closed-loop paths: (1) a 2D network of line dislocations forming a square moiré pattern, resulting from complete lattice relaxation at the LSAT/STO interface~\cite{burian2021}; and (2) interconnected domain walls originated below cubic-to-tetragonal phase transition of STO~\cite{kalisky, honig, ma2016}.
-If the 2DEG is spatially inhomogeneous—as indicated by the gate-tunable zero-field offset observed in $R_{xy}$ (Fig. 2b and c)—then conduction through interconnected quasi-1D channels can occur in either scenario.
+Next, to understand the origin of the observed AAS effect in our Hall bar-patterned LSAT/STO, we consider two possible scenarios for the existence of naturally formed closed-loop paths: (1) a 2D network of line dislocations forming a square moiré pattern, resulting from complete lattice relaxation at the LSAT/STO interface~\cite{burian2021}; and (2) interconnected domain walls originated below cubic-to-tetragonal phase transition of STO~\cite{Han2025, kalisky, honig, ma2016}.
+If the 2DEG is spatially inhomogeneous—as indicated by the gate-tunable zero-field offset observed in $R_{xy}$ (Fig.~\ref{Gating}b and c)—then conduction through interconnected quasi-1D channels can occur in either scenario.
+In the naturally created network of such closed-loop paths, phase-coherent electrons can traverse time-reversed paths around loops, leading to constructive interference.
 However, the formation of a 2D moiré pattern is an intrinsic property of the LSAT/STO interface and should lead to a consistent oscillation period across samples grown under similar conditions.
 In contrast, STO domain walls form randomly, and their configurations are not expected to be identical between samples, leading to variations in oscillation periodicity.
-To test this, we examined another LSAT/STO sample and observed oscillations with a period of approximately 3 T (Fig. 7), nearly twice that of the previous sample.
+To test this, we examined another LSAT/STO device (device-2) grown in same conditions as device-1 and observed oscillations with a period of approximately 3 T (Fig.~\ref{F7}), nearly twice that of the device-1.
 This significant difference indicates that the $B$-periodic oscillations in LSAT/STO originate from conduction through randomly arranged and sufficiently interconnected STO domain walls, driven by spatial inhomogeneity.
+Further evidence for domain walls formation is provided by the temperature dependence of the resistance. $R_{xx}(T)$ of device-1 measured while cooling from room temperature to 1.5 K (Fig.~\ref{RT}a), exhibits two distinct anomalies at $\sim$ 100 K and $\sim$ 40 K. The anomaly near 100 K is widely attributed to the cubic-to-tetragonal structural transition in STO \cite{Minhas2017, Kwak2022, Han2025}.
+And, the anomaly around 40 K, which shows pronounced hysteresis between cooling and warming cycles (Fig.~\ref{RT}b) and strong gate dependence \cite{Han2025}, is attributed to the formation of polar domain walls.